-All asset and liability balances are fair value assessed on a cash generating unit (CGU) basis and when the net assets value is higher than the estimated recoverable value of the overall CGU, an impairment value is determined and processed (refer to accounting policies note 2.4.0).
+All asset and liability balances are fair value assessed on a CGU basis and when the net assets value is higher than the estimated recoverable value of the overall CGU, an impairment value is determined and processed (refer to accounting policies note 2.4.0).

 Management uses various valuation techniques to determine the fair value of each CGU within the group.
 This involves developing estimates and assumptions consistent with how market participants would price each CGU.
-Management bases its assumptions on observable data as far as possible, but this is not always available.
-In that case, management uses the best information available.
-Estimated fair values may vary from the actual prices that would be achieved in an arm's length transaction at the reporting date.

-Notes to the consolidated financial statements For the year ended 31 December 2023
+Notes to the consolidated financial statements For the year ended 31 December 2024